task-force-ia/taskforce-ia-doc-en/doc/and_now.rst

 starting point: AI is not always a panacea and is not suitable for any type of challenge.
-Therefore, it is necessary to analyse in advance which internal processes or services to citizens can be facilitated by the use of technologies based on AI and, at that point, develop the expectations and impact in relation to the support that can derive in terms of efficiency and/or fairness.
+Therefore, it is necessary to analyse in advance which internal processes or services can be facilitated by the use of technologies based on AI and, at that point, develop the expectations and impact in relation to the support that can derive in terms of efficiency and/or fairness.